 Be selfish with your time.

-Invest it with the people who fill up your soul, and on the opportunities that enable you to make the positive type of impact that you want to make on the world.
+Invest it with the people who fill up your soul, and on the opportunities that enable you to make the type of positive impact that you want to make in the world.

 For everything else… say no!